Ritcheyy/vickpr-bot/README.md

-## VickPR Agent
+## VickPR Bot

-VickPR Agent is a Semi-Automated Slack app designed to streamline pull request management within our development team.
+VickPR Bot is a Semi-Automated Slack app designed to streamline pull request management within our development team.
 Its primary objectives include:

 ### Tools/Technologies

-VickPR Agent is built using the following tools and technologies:
+VickPR Bot is built using the following tools and technologies:

 - NodeJS and NestJS
 - MongoDB